MB3hel/shellconfig/README.md

 ### Windows

 Enable the OpenSSH agent in windows services.
+Then run `git config --global core.sshCommand C:\WINDOWS\System32\OpenSSH\ssh.exe`.
+If you have manually installed a newer build of OpenSSH-Win32 using the msi installer, run `git config --global core.sshCommand '"C:/Program Files/OpenSSH/ssh.exe"'` instead.

 Note: autocrlf is enabled explicitly in global git config.
 This ensures consistent behavior between native (scoop) git and MSYS2 git.